temporalio/documentation/docs/java/workflows.md

 continueAsNew.greet(input);
 ```

-This allows you to continue workflow execution as a new Workflow run with a different Workflow Type,
+This allows you to continue Workflow Execution as a new Workflow run with a different Workflow Type,
 and on a different Task Queue.

 Another way to deal with the execution history size limits is to use Child Workflows, however